10 ways to control high blood pressure without medication

 - Women are at risk if their waist measurement is greater than 35 inches (89 centimeters).

 These numbers vary among ethnic groups.
-Ask your doctor about a healthy waist measurement for you.
+Ask your health care provider about a healthy waist measurement for you.

 2. Exercise regularly